THE HISTORY OF 3D RENDERING: The Digital Age. Part 3

 The Names

-Martin Newell5 is a British-born computer scientist with specialization in computer graphics.
+Martin Newell is a British-born computer scientist with specialization in computer graphics.
 At CAD Centre in Cambridge he with his brother and Tom Sancha developed Newell’s painting algorithm.
 At the U of U he visualized and rendered the Utah Teapot and continued the development of the painter’s algorithm for rendering.
 This algorithm works on polygon-to-polygon basis rather than pixel-to-pixel basis and is one of the Hidden-surface determination algorithms, which solve the problems of visibility in computer rendering.

-Edwin Earl Catmull6 (born March 31, 1945) is an American computer scientist, the co-founder of Pixar and the President of Walt Disney and Pixar Animation Studios up to 2018.
+Edwin Earl Catmull (born March 31, 1945) is an American computer scientist, the co-founder of Pixar and the President of Walt Disney and Pixar Animation Studios up to 2018.
 In 2019 he was awarded ACM Turing Award for his contribution to 3D CG.

 At the U of U in the 1970s his fundamental developments in CG were texture mapping and bicubic patches.
 Texture mapping is a method for determining texture, colour and details of a 3D model surface in CG.
 Bicubic patch is a mathematical representation of a curved surface using bicubic functions.
 The scientist also developed the algorithms for spatial anti-aliasing and refining subdivision surfaces.